-Next, we need to setup upsmon.
-Again, I’m just going to add what I need to the end of the file.
+Next, we need to set up upsmon.conf Again, I’m just going to add what I need to the end of the file.
 The first line shows the format.
 You can include it as a comment for future reference. :

-The system is the name that we configured in the last bit.
+The system is the name that we configured in the [servers] part of ups.conf.
 Powervalue of 1 is fine for home use.
 Username and password are at your discretion.
 (Mine are based on the hardcoded credentials that a Synology NAS uses.) “master” because the UPS is attached directly to this device through the USB cable.
 The clients will be defined as “slave”.

-This same “user” is then added to /etc/nut/upsd.conf.
+This same “user” is then added to /etc/nut/upsd.users.
 At the very bottom of the file, add: